Pineapple Snacks & Crafts that are Kid Approved

 - Pour strawberry puree into molds, filling mold halfway.
 Next, slowly pour pineapple puree into the mold.
 Since the pineapple puree is denser than the strawberry, it will cause that swirling/marble effect.

-- To remove popsicles from mold, submerge mold into room temperature water for 60-90 seconds.
+- To remove popsicles from the mold, submerge the mold into room temperature water for 60-90 seconds.
 Remove from water and pull popsicles out.
 Enjoy immediately!

 Pineapple Mason Jar